MicrosoftDocs/entra-docs/docs/external-id/reference-cross-tenant-custom-roles.md

 # Create custom roles for managing cross-tenant access settings

 Your organization can [define custom roles](~/identity/role-based-access-control/custom-create.yml) to manage cross-tenant access settings.
 These roles allow for precise control without relying on built-in management roles.

-## Recommended custom roles
+This article provides guidance on creating recommended custom roles for managing cross-tenant access settings.

-### Cross-tenant access administrator
+## Cross-tenant access administrator

 This role can manage everything in cross-tenant access settings, including default and organizational based settings.
 This role should be assigned to users who need to manage all settings in cross-tenant access settings.